AituAbdiluly/NBA-App/README.md

 # NBA-App
 ### NBA app with ReactJS.

-This app allows you to read NBA news and view videos.
+This app allows you to read and post NBA news and watch videos.

 ### Technologies: